Codecademy/docs/content/pandas/concepts/dataframe/terms/isna/isna.md

     - 'learn-python-3'
     - 'paths/data-science'
 ---
-The **`.isna()`** method checks whether the objects of a dataframe or a series contain missing or null values `(NA, NaN)` and returns a new object with the same shape as the original object but with boolean values `True` or `False` as the elements.
-True indicates the presence of null or missing values and False indicates otherwise.
-The original `DataFrame` object, used to call the method, remains unchanged.'
+The **`.isna()`** method checks whether the objects of a `Dataframe` or a series contain missing or null values `(NA, NaN)` and returns a new object with the same shape as the original object but with boolean values `True` or `False` as the elements. `True` indicates the presence of null or missing values and `False` indicates otherwise.
+The original `DataFrame` object, used to call the method, remains unchanged.

 ## Syntax